ayush9861/Assignment-3-Kubernetes/README.md

  host: mongodb-service
  database: admin
  ```
- **Explination:-** In the above code we have configured a ConfigMap File.
+ **Explaination:-** In the above code we have configured a ConfigMap File.
 Basically a Configmap file is a API object which stores the data in key value pair.
 Pods can take the values from ConfigMap file and utilize them as enviroment variables and configuration files.

  **mongo-pv.yml**
  ```